 The Benefits of Walking

-I probably don’t need to do a whole lot of convincing you why walking even a little bit every day is way better for you than a sedentary lifestyle.
+I probably don’t need to do a whole lot to convince you that walking even a little bit every day is way better for you than living a sedentary lifestyle.

 But in case you like facts and scientific research, here are a few cool facts about walking:

 - Most people pretty easily get 3,000 to 4,000 steps a day doing household chores, grabbing their mail, or going grocery shopping.
 Harvard Health found that people who walk 8,000 steps per day may live longer than those who walk just 4,000 steps per day.
 Even better: it doesn’t matter how fast you go!

 - The Annual Review of Public Health found that “physical inactivity is associated with an increased risk of common noncommunicable diseases: type 2 diabetes, cardiovascular disease, major cancers, musculoskeletal disability, and a broad range of other adverse health outcomes.”